-In summary, the panel is of the opinion that for BUS the academic rigour of the programme needs improving.
-Students do not use the academic skills they are meant to achieve in the Bachelor's programme, notwithstanding the 'Bachelor' signature of the programme.
-Consequently, the panel evaluates the learning process as below threshold level.
+In summary, the panel is of the opinion that the research base is academically oriented, and the quality of the learning process is in line with the level of an academic bachelor's programme.
+This is clear from the course materials, the workload and IA student's work and assignments.
+Consequently, the panel evaluates the learning process for the IA programme as at threshold level.
 The College has an adequate number of lecturers committed to teaching.
 In recent years good people have been contracted and some very recent new initiatives have been undertaken to move the College in the right direction.
-Despite the lack of progress on the majority of the 2007 recommendations, the panel is firmly of the opinion that substantial changes have to be made, not only in the programme, but also in the managerial structures of the College (see GQS 4) in order for the College and its programme to remedy for the shortcomings.
+Despite the lack of progress on the majority of the 2007 recommendations, the panel is firmly of the opinion that substantial changes have to be made in the managerial structures of the College (see GQS 4).